markafunke/LGBTQ_NYT/README.md

 # LGBTQ_NYT
 Natural Language Processing analysis of 50 years of L.G.B.T.Q articles. in the New York Times.
 This analysis was conducted as Project 4 of my time at Metis.
-You can see the presentation in [NYT_LGBT.pdf](https://github.com/markafunke/rookiewr-regression/blob/master/preprocessing.py/)
+You can see the presentation in [NYT_LGBT.pdf](https://github.com/markafunke/rookiewr-regression/blob/master/preprocessing.py/).
+Ultimately found 9 distinct L.G.B.T.Q. topics from 1970-2020, with a clear change in prevalence over the years.

 ## Outline of Files